- Number of students per year: three to five

 Computer Science is concerned with the study of how information and data can be manipulated and computed.
 It increasingly underpins many other disciplines.

-The Computer Laboratory in the University of Cambridge has an excellent track record in attracting some of the best students nationally and internationally.
+The Department of Computer Science and Technology in the University of Cambridge has an excellent track record in attracting some of the best students nationally and internationally.

-Jesus College has taught many students since the Computer Laboratory was founded.
+Jesus College has taught many students since the Department was founded.
 We have two Computer Science Fellows who share the role of Director of Studies over the four years of the course, arranging supervisors who include Jesus graduate students.

 Professor Jean Bacon is the author of books on operating systems and concurrent systems which have been adopted worldwide for teaching these subjects.
 Professor Cecilia Mascolo is a world leading researcher in mobile systems and is teaching on some very topical subjects such as mobile and sensor systems and social and technological network analysis.